 How much of a down payment can you make?

-This number will have a direct effect on your interest rate, PMI, and monthly mortgage payments.
-While you don’t need to pay the full 20%, the more you can pay the better.
+Understanding the upper limit for how much you can put down on a mortgage will have a direct effect on your interest rate, PMI, and monthly mortgage payments.
+While you may not need to pay the full 20 percent, the more you can pay the better.

 How many mortgage quotes have you looked at?

-Getting one extra quote could save you $1,500 over the life of you mortgage.
-Getting five quotes could save you up to $3000, according to Freddie Mac.
+Getting one extra quote could save you $1,500 over the life of your mortgage.
+Getting five quotes could save you up to $3,000, according to Freddie Mac.
 Looking for mortgages is a painful process, but it’ll be worthwhile if you’re able to save money.
 So don’t be afraid to compare rates and find the best offer for you.

 What is your monthly mortgage budget?

-Generally, mortgage lenders will only let you get a mortgage with monthly payments equal to 28% of your household’s gross income.
-But if you’re dealing with student loans, car payments, or credit card debt, you may want to consider how those costs impact your ability to pay.
+Generally, mortgage lenders will only let you get a mortgage with monthly payments equal to 28 percent of your household’s gross income.
+But if you’re dealing with student loans, car payments, or credit card debt, you may want to consider how those costs—and your monthly budget as a whole—impact your ability to pay.

 Can you pay closing costs and still have enough to cover an emergency repair?

-If paying for closing costs is going to deplete your savings, you may want to consider holding off on taking out a mortgage.
+If paying for closing costs is going to deplete your savings, you may want to consider holding off.
 While you may be tempted to put all of your life savings into your down payment, the reality is that emergency repairs happen.
 If you don’t have an emergency fund that can cover those repairs, you may end up having to rely on credit cards to fix your home.
-And racking up credit card debt is the last thing you want to do when you’ve just purchased a home.
+Racking up credit card debt is among the biggest home buying mistakes, especially if it becomes difficult to make your mortgage payments.